annotation/text-fabric/README.md

 text-fabric cunei
 ```

+The corpus data will be downloaded automatically,
+and be loaded into text-fabric.
-After loading the data your browser will open and load the search interface.
+Then your browser will open and load the search interface.
 There you'll find links to further help.

 <p>